welpo/tabi/content/blog/mastering-tabi-settings/index.md

 You can add a link to your RSS/Atom feed to the footer with `feed_icon = true`.

 To use a custom icon, set `feed_icon` to the icon name (e.g. `feed_icon = "square-rss"`).
 The icon must exist in `static/social_icons/` (without the `.svg` extension).

-Note for Zola 0.19.X users: when there are two filenames in `feed_filenames`, only the first one will be linked in the footer.

 ### Footer Menu